hard-nett/airdrop/CURRENT_TODO.md

 finish snap-n-pull optimization to just what we need:

-Specify our merkle path concretly four our custom circuit.
+- Specify our merkle path concretly four our custom circuit.

 - anchor: hashDomain root
-- MerklePath:
+- MerklePath

 use hashdomain as anchor to have the correct root calulated for our merkle path validaity check This will ensure that this note is a part of the headstash instance.
 > -